Special Educational Needs

 - If a child is on the SEN register in primary school before coming to Thornhill Academy, they will transfer straight across onto our SEN register.

-- Parents can contact the SENCo or Head of House, to discuss concerns that they have regarding their child’s learning.
+- Parents can contact the SENCo or Head of Year, to discuss concerns that they have regarding their child’s learning.
 The SENCo will then discuss with the child’s teachers, whether they share the same concerns.
 If there is evidence of a learning barrier, the child will be placed on the SEN register.

 - Termly meetings are held with Directors of Learning, during these, students may be highlighted as making less progress than they should.
 The SENCo will look at the barriers behind a child’s progress, and if there is evidence of a learning barrier, the child will be placed on the SEN register.